 “By investing in the long-term protection of Nyungwe National Park, one of Africa’s biodiversity hotspots, the Government of Rwanda has continued to demonstrate global leadership in taking action to preserve ecosystems which sustain human health, local livelihoods and economies.
 Coming on the heels of Climate Week and the UN Biodiversity Summit with countries pledging to put climate and biodiversity at the heart of post-Covid recovery plans, it is actions exactly like these being taken by the Rwandan Government that will achieve meaningful results in protecting natural resources not just for a country, but for a continent and for the planet”.

-Nyungwe National Park in Rwanda is a vital source of benefits for the nation.
+Nyungwe National Park in Rwanda Safari is a vital source of benefits for the nation.
 It is a critical catchment area feeding both the Congo Basin to the west and the Nile Basin to the east, the park provides 70% of Rwanda’s water.
 It also has a developing tourism economy, playing a key role in generating revenue and employment as Rwanda emerges as one of the world’s foremost ecotourism destinations.

 The Rwanda Development Board (RDB) and African Parks will work together to secure the sustainability of the park by improving law enforcement, investing in and stimulating local businesses, and optimising Nyungwe’s exceptional potential for conservation-based tourism.